India

 Arrive in Delhi.
 In the arrival hall, you will be met by our colleague who will escort you to your hotel and help you to check-in.

-Thereafter, you will drive to the walled city of Old Delhi.
-On arrival, lunch will be served at Lakhori, the in-house Indian restaurant at Haveli Dharampura a beautifully restored heritage mansion nestled in the radial labyrinth of the old quarter of the city.
+Thereafter, lunch will be served at Lakhori, the in-house Indian restaurant at Haveli Dharampura a beautifully restored heritage mansion nestled in the radial labyrinth of the old quarter of the city.

-After lunch, you will visit Jama Masjid which is believed to be the largest mosque in India and Shah Jahan’s last architectural venture.
+The next morning, you will drive to the walled city of Old Delhi.
+On arrival, you will visit Jama Masjid which is believed to be the largest mosque in India and Shah Jahan’s last architectural venture.
 You will then climb on board cycle-rickshaws and take a ride through the narrow lanes of Chandni Chowk market.
 Afterwards, you will walk down the famous lanes of Khari Baoli spice market.

 Meals: B, L